curv3d/curv/ideas/Curv3.md

 A distance function is translated into high performance code, as an unboxed, strongly typed function that takes a Vec3 argument and returns a Num.
-For user-defined distance functions, only a subset of TeaCAD is supported, and all subexpressions have a compile time determined type chosed from a small set: Num, Vec3, Bool, maybe others?
+For user-defined distance functions, only a subset of Curv is supported, and all subexpressions have a compile time determined type chosed from a small set: Num, Vec3, Bool, maybe others?

 There's an API for translating distance functions into GLSL.